Edited by: Keri Stooksbury

-Chase Ultimate Rewards are some of the most valuable and versatile flexible points currencies on the market.
-The points transfer to 12 different travel partners, giving you endless opportunities to travel the world in style.
+Chase Ultimate Rewards are some of the most valuable and versatile points available.
+The points transfer to 14 different travel partners, giving you endless opportunities to travel the world in style.

 But before we talk about redeeming Chase Ultimate Rewards points, you need to earn some first.
 Thankfully, earning a large amount of Chase Ultimate Rewards is relatively easy, even if you’re new to the miles and points game.